Frequently Asked Questions about Bavencio® (avelumab)

 Trade Name: Bavencio®

-How is Bavencio typically given (administered)?
-Bavencio is administered by intervenous (IV) infusion usually every two weeks.
-The patient’s healthcare provider will determine how many treatments are needed.
+How is Bavencio given (administered)?
+Bavencio is given by intravenous infusion, usually once every two weeks.

 What are the most common side effects of treatment with Bavencio?